The British Miniature Horse

 2. Owner and handler to be members of the BMHS.
 (See 'Join Us')

-3. At the beginning of the showing season print and complete the showing declaration form found in 'Downloads'.
-The showing levy is paid with this form.
+3. At the beginning of the showing season memberships and showing levies must be paid.
 The levy is explained in full under 'Showing' 'Fixtures and the Showing Levy'.
+Payments can be made online through the link in 'Join Us' or a printable Declaration Form is on the 'downloads' button.

 4. Check out the Showing Rules in the 'Showing' button.
 Ensure the horse is turned out correctly and the handler wears the correct clothes.